bitprj/Intro-To-Serverless/GETTING_STARTED.md

 /usr/local/share/zsh/site-functions
 /usr/local/share/zsh
 ```
-If this happens, run these commands and you should see the error message(s) cleared
+If this happens on Mac, run these commands and you should see the error message(s) cleared
 ```
 sudo chown -R yourusername /usr/local/share/zsh/site-functions sudo chown -R yourusername /usr/local/share/zsh